crossroadvn/Real-Time-Vocabulary-Quiz/Q&A.md

 - Project Folder structure ?
 - Use Docker Compose for Orchestration / Infra in local ?

-# Choices:
+# Technical Choices:
 - Implement Client Web app: choose to use React (with Vite + Router) framework for Client Web
-- Choose to use Scoring Engine
 - Choose between Node.js + Socket.IO / uWS / ws
 - Choose to use Redis Pub/Sub
 - Choose to use Redis sorted sets
 - Leaderboard Service is separated for scale
+- In AI Collaboration in Design part, use ChatGPT for brainstorming system (prompt: "Based on below challenge requirements, collaborate with me to fulfill 'Part 1: System Design' :") design, AI for docs (Mermaid via ChatGPT) and Cursor for coding .
-- Add "Database design" part for users, quizzes, question banks, session history.
+- Add "Database design" part with designed schema for users, quizzes, question banks, session history.
 - Implement mocking Authentication check
-- In AI Collaboration in Design part, use ChatGPT for brainstorming system (prompt: "Based on below challenge requirements, collaborate with me to fulfill 'Part 1: System Design' :") design, AI for docs (Mermaid via ChatGPT) and Cursor for coding .
 - Add Client Web — System Design part
 - Add Recommended Tech Stack part
-- Add Project Folder Structure part
+- Add Section 14: Project Folder Structure (Monorepo Layout).
+Don't share any coding folder except for infra/ and docs/ so we can refactor to microservices later
 - Use Docker Compose for local development orchestration.
+- Scaffold the monorepo (create starter files for frontend, realtime server, scoring engine, leaderboard service) with AI-assistance comments.